“Increasingly, funders are not only preferring but mandating open sharing of research...as well as [encouraging]

 As funding is increasingly tied to open practices, it is important to know whether your research needs to adhere to important requirements.
 This section of the guide provides researchers with a number of tools they can use in order to learn about funder requirements.

 In order to learn more about funder requirements, check out the sites listed below:

 CIHR, NSERC and SSHRC have An Open Access Policy related to funding and obligations to ensure publications and Data is openly available within their estabalished parameters.

 JULIET provides a summary of funder policies as they relate to grant awards and OA, Open Access Publishing, Open Access Archiving and Data Archiving.

 Use this site to identify if a journal you wish to publish in complies with funder requirements for Open Access.

-Many funders such as the TriAgency include money for Article Processing Charges (APCs) that enable a researcher to pay a fee to ensure that their article becomes Open Access.
+Alternatively, Many funders - such as the TriAgency - include money for Article Processing Charges (APCs) that enable a researcher to pay the APC so their article becomes Open Access.
 If you have a grant, or about to apply for one, you will need to see if funds have been allocated for this purpose.